-Not known for its abundance of wildlife, rather loved for its history and some animals, Iceland does have some wildlife that it is known for, such as the Arctic Fox or the Viking Horse.
+Not known for its abundance of wildlife, rather loved for its history and extraordinary landscapes, Iceland does have some wildlife that it is well-known for, such as the Arctic Fox or the Viking Horse.
 Some of these animals can only be seen during the summer, so read on to find out which ones and how to best increase your chances to see them!

-The only native mammal to Iceland, it came over during the last Ice Age and has hung around ever since.
-However, this also means that they are very well-adapted to life in Iceland and it can be hard to catch a glimpse of this small and shy animal.
+The only native mammal to Iceland, the Arctic Fox, is very well-adapted to life in our country.
+Small and shy, it can be hard to catch a glimpse of the animal.

 Their coat changes colour with the season.
 For some, it goes from a light brown to a snowy white or blue in the winter.
 For others, they are brown for the whole year, and their coat goes lighter in the summer.

-To catch a glimpse of the elusive animal, you have a small chance in the Þorsmork valley, just north of the glaciers Eyjafjallajökull and Mýrdalsjökull.
+To catch a glimpse of the elusive animal in the summer, you have a small chance in the Þorsmork valley, just north of the glaciers Eyjafjallajökull and Mýrdalsjökull.
 To increase your chances, you have to hike into the Hornstandir Nature Reserve in the northern Westfjords, where they are protected from hunting.
 You could also get a tour and the ferry from Ísafjörður.

 To learn more about them, visit the Arctic Fox Center in Súðavík, Westfjords.

+Puffins have become iconic members of Iceland wildlife.
 They are only present in Iceland during the summer months, and occasionally in the shoulder seasons of April and September.
-Clumsy and adorable, catching a glimpse of a puffin is always rewarding.
+Clumsy yet adorable, catching a glimpse of a puffin is always rewarding.

-They are getting used to the presence of humans, so you may be able to get quite close, though please don’t disturb their nests, as they are slowly dying out.
+Puffins are still getting used to the presence of humans, so you may be able to get quite close, though please don’t disturb their nests, as they are slowly dying out.
 As with all the wildlife, don’t feed them or get too close.

 To see them, you can get a tour from Reykjavik, but we advise seeing them in their cliffs.
 In the south, you can see the biggest puffin colony in Vestmannaeyjar.
 To get there, you need to take the ferry from Landeyjahöfn.
 In the west, Látrabjarg in Westfjords, and in the east, Borgarfjörður Eystri are remote so won’t be as crowded with other people.

-Again, the variety of birds are found on the cliffs surrounding Iceland, and the Látrabjarg cliffs in the Westfjords are known for the variety of species found in a single place.
+Again, a huge variety of birds are found on the cliffs surrounding Iceland during the summer, and the Látrabjarg cliffs in the Westfjords are also known for the number of species found in a single place.
 The lakes across Iceland are also well populated, especially Lake Mývatn.
-The lakes have a wider variety of ducks, and their courting rituals signal the beginning of summer.
+Iceland's lakes have a wider variety of ducks, and their courting rituals signal the beginning of summer.

 Iceland is one of the best places in the world for whale-watching and is a massive part of the country’s ecotourism.
 There are over 20 species of whale that visit the waters around Iceland, from killer whales (which are actually a type of dolphin) to the blue whale to humpbacks.

-Whilst out there, you may also catch a glimpse of some dolphins or seals!
+Whilst out there, you may also catch a glimpse of some other infamous Iceland animals, such as dolphins or seals!

-Not actually native to the country as the reindeer were imported in the 18th century.
+While not actually native to the country, as the reindeer were imported in the 18th century, Iceland is a great place to catch a glimpse of these curious creatures.
 They were supposed to be farmed, but now are mostly wild, and there is a controlled population of around 3 thousand in the east.

-During the summer, they are commonly found in the highlands.
+During the summer months, they are commonly found in the highlands.
 When it gets colder, they head towards the coast for food.
 If you’re driving near Snæfell mountain you may see them in the distance, or crossing the road, so drive slowly!

 Not a wild animal, they are definitely worth keeping an eye out for as they often wander freely during the summer.